-1003 Section 15 1004 Amendments 1005 1006 15.1 These regulations and the Inland Wetlands and Watercourses Map for the Town of Salisbury may 1007 be amended, from time to time, by the Agency in accordance with changes in the Connecticut General Statutes or regulations of the Connecticut Department of Energy and Environmental Protection, or as 1008 1009 new information regarding soils and inland wetlands and watercourses becomes available.
-1010 An application filed with the Agency which is in conformance with the applicable inland 1011 15.2 wetlands regulations as of the date of the receipt of such application shall not be required 1012 1013 thereafter to comply with any change in inland wetland regulations, including changes to setbacks and buffers, taking effect on or after the date of such receipt and any appeal from the decision of 1014 1015 such Agency with respect to such application shall not be dismissed by the Superior Court on the 1016 grounds that such a change has taken effect on or after the date of such receipt.
-The provisions of this section shall not be construed to apply 1017 1018 1019 (1) to the establishment, amendment or change of boundaries of inland wetlands or watercourses or 1020 (2) to any change in regulations necessary to make such regulations consistent with the provisions 1021 of the Act as of the date of such receipt.
-1022 These regulations and the Town of Salisbury Inland Wetlands and Watercourses Map shall be amended 1023 15.3 1024 in the manner specified in section 22a-42a of the Connecticut General Statutes, as amended.
-The 1025 Agency shall provide the Commissioner of Energy and Environmental Protection with a copy of 1026 any proposed regulations and notice of the public hearing to consider any proposed regulations or 1027 amendments thereto, except map amendments, at least thirty-five days before the public hearing 1028 on their adoption.
-1029 Petitions requesting changes or amendments to the "Inland Wetlands and Watercourses Map, 1030 15.4 Salisbury, Connecticut, shall contain at least the following information: 1031 1032 1033 a. the petitioner's name, mailing address and telephone number; b. the address, or location, of the land affected by the petition; 1034 1035 c. the petitioner's interest in the land affected by the petition d. map(s) showing the geographic location of the land affected by the petition and the existing 1036 and the proposed wetland(s) and watercourse(s) boundaries on such land in accurate detail together 1037 1038 with the documentation supporting such proposed boundary locations; and e. the reasons for the requested action.
-1039 1040 Any person who submits a petition to amend the Inland Wetlands and Watercourses Map, 1041 1042 Salisbury, Connecticut, shall bear the burden of proof for all requested map amendments.
-Such 1043 proof may include, but is not limited to, professional interpretation of aerial photography and remote sensing imagery, resource mapping, soils mapping, or other information acceptable to the 1044 1045 Agency.
-If such person is the owner, developer or contract purchaser of the land which is the subject of the petition, or if such person is representing the interests of such an owner, developer 1046 1047 or purchaser, in addition to the information required in subsection 15.4, the petition shall include: 1048 1049 a. the name, mailing address and telephone number of the owner(s) of such land and owner(s) agent 1050 or other representative; the names and mailing addresses of the owners of abutting land; 1051 documentation by a soil scientist of the distribution of wetland soils on said land.
-Such documentation shall at a minimum include the report of the soil scientist documenting the location of wetland soils on the land and a map of the said land indicating the flag locations set by the soil scientist and defining the boundaries of wetland soil types; and
+- 15.1 These regulations and the Inland Wetlands and Watercourses Map for the Town of Salisbury may be amended, from time to time, by the Agency in accordance with changes in the Connecticut General Statutes or regulations of the Connecticut Department of Energy and Environmental Protection, or as new information regarding soils and inland wetlands and watercourses becomes available. - 15.2 An application filed with the Agency which is in conformance with the applicable inland wetlands regulations as of the date of the receipt of such application shall not be required thereafter to comply with any change in the inland wetland regulations, including changes to setbacks and buffers, taking effect on or after the date of such receipt and any appeal from the decision of such Agency with respect to such application shall not be dismissed by the Superior Court on the grounds that such a change has taken effect on or after the date of such receipt.
+The provisions of this section shall not be construed to apply - a. to the establishment, amendment or change of boundaries of inland wetlands or watercourses or - b. to any change in regulations necessary to make such regulations consistent with the provisions of the Act as of the date of such receipt. - 15.3 These regulations and the Town of Salisbury Inland Wetlands and Watercourses Map shall be amended in the manner specified in section 22a-42a of the Connecticut General Statutes, as amended.
+The Agency shall provide the Commissioner of Energy and Environmental Protection with a copy of any proposed regulations and notice of the public hearing to consider any proposed regulations or amendments thereto, except map amendments, at least thirty-five days before the public hearing on their adoption. - 15.4 Petitions requesting changes or amendments to the "Inland Wetlands and Watercourses Map, Salisbury, Connecticut, shall contain at least the following information: - a. the petitioner's name, mailing address and telephone number; - b. the address, or location, of the land affected by the petition; - c. the petitioner's interest in the land affected by the petition - d. maps(s) showing the geographic location of the land affected by the petition and the existing and the proposed wetland(s) and watercourse(s) boundaries on such land in accurate detail together with the documentation supporting such proposed boundary locations; and - e. the reasons for the requested action. - 15.5 Any person who submits a petition to amend the Inland Wetlands and Watercourses Map, Salisbury, Connecticut, shall bear the burden of proof for all requested map amendments.
+Such proof may include, but is not limited to, professional interpretation of aerial photography and remote sensing imagery, resource mapping, soils mapping, or other information acceptable to the Agency.
+If such person is the owner, developer or contract purchaser of the land which is the subject of the petition, or if such person is representing the interests of such an owner, developer or purchaser, in addition to the information required in subsection 15.4, the petition shall include: - a. the name, mailing address and telephone number of the owner(s) of such land and owner(s) agent or other representative;